 This article has been on my mind for a while because I have to confess something...
-I've been embroidering much longer than I've been sewing 😅!
+I have been embroidering much longer than I have been sewing 😅!
 And for good reason, I started at the age of 5 with large cross-stitch canvases featuring Disney motifs, animals...
-I'm sure some of you will remember!
+I’m sure some of you will remember!

-Then, I continued with cross-stitch on finer canvas and took courses throughout my adolescence: ribbon embroidery, needle painting, hardanger, drawn thread work...
-Then I entered the workforce and put away my embroidery materials... until last year, when the desire came back... probably from the combination of wanting to customize my sewing creations but also from a lovely meeting with a French embroiderer named Mélanie at the Artesane booth during CSF 2021.
+Then, I continued with cross-stitch on finer canvas and took courses throughout my teenage years: ribbon embroidery, needle painting, hardanger, drawn thread work...
+Then I entered the workforce and put away my embroidery materials... until last year, when the desire came back... probably sparked by the combination of wanting to customize my sewing creations and a wonderful meeting with a French embroiderer named Mélanie at the Artesane booth during CSF 2021.

-At the end of 2021, I was back at full throttle and eager to share my passion with you; that's how the first hoops, scissors, and since then skeins arrived in the shop...
-So, if starting embroidery tempts you, I invite you to discover the basic materials needed to start well without breaking the bank!
+At the end of 2021, I was back at full speed and eager to share my passion with you—that’s how the first hoops, scissors, and since then skeins arrived in the shop...
+So, if you’re tempted to start embroidery, I invite you to discover the basic materials needed to start well without breaking the bank!

-First of all, as in sewing, I advise you to start with good tools.
-You'll see, you can easily put together a basic embroidery kit (sometimes drawing from your sewing kit, by the way).
-You understand, the goal of this article is not to burden you with the superfluous but to create a set of essentials to start embroidery under good conditions.
-If over time, other desires appear, you can happily complete your embroidery box.
-So let's go!
+First of all, as in sewing, I recommend starting with good tools.
+You’ll see, you can easily put together a basic embroidery kit (sometimes drawing from your sewing kit, by the way).
+You’ve understood, the goal of this article is not to burden you with unnecessary items but to create a set of essentials to start embroidery under good conditions.
+If over time, other desires arise, you can happily add to your embroidery box.
+So, let’s get started!

 1. Embroidery needles

 Embroidery needles differ from hand sewing needles.
 Indeed, these are shorter.
 They also come in different sizes.
 Sizes range from 1 to 26.
-To help you, know that the higher the number, the finer the needle.
+To help you understand, know that the higher the number, the finer the needle.

-For cross-stitch on aida fabric, it is preferable to choose short needles with a rounded tip.
-The most used needles start around size twenty.
+For cross-stitch on aida toile, it’s best to choose short, blunt-tipped needles.
+The most commonly used needles start around size twenty.

-For tight weaves, it is preferable to choose sharp-pointed needles to pierce the fabric.
-The needle prepares the thread's passage by separating the fabric fibers.
-The hole formed by the needle's passage must be wide enough for the thread to pass through the fabric without catching or pulling...
-You will understand that the thicker the thread, the larger the needle must make the hole to allow the thread to pass.
-These needles are numbered from 1 to 10.
-Size 10 is the thinnest; size 1 the thickest.
-I like to use a mix of needles from 3 to 9 or from 5 to 10 depending on the fabric I embroider.
+For tight weaves, it’s better to choose sharp-pointed needles to pierce the fabric.
+The needle prepares the thread’s passage by pushing apart the fabric fibers.
+The hole made by the needle must be wide enough for the thread to pass through the fabric without snagging or pulling...
+So you’ll understand that the thicker the thread, the bigger the hole the needle must make to allow the thread to pass.
+These needles are numbered from 1 to 10, with size 10 being the thinnest and 1 the thickest.
+I like to use a mix of needles from 3 to 9 or 5 to 10 depending on the toile I’m embroidering.

 2. The hoop

-The embroidery hoop or frame allows you to stretch the fabric to facilitate embroidery work.
-Beginner hoops consist of two parts (most often made of wood like bamboo or beech) that fit into each other.
-The outer hoop is topped with a screw that allows, once the fabric is stretched and the other hoop fitted, to tighten the whole to keep the fabric taut between the two parts.
+The embroidery hoop or frame allows you to stretch the toile to make embroidery easier.
+Beginner hoops usually consist of two parts (most often made of wood like bamboo or beech) that fit into each other.
+The outer hoop is topped with a screw that, once the toile is stretched and the other hoop fitted, tightens the whole assembly to keep the fabric taut between the two parts.

-There are several hoop diameters depending on the patterns to be embroidered but also on work preferences.
-I really like embroidering with hoops about 18cm which allow me to embroider "medium" sized patterns without having to move my hoop too often.
-For small patterns and beginners in embroidery, the 12.5cm hoop is a very good choice.
+There are several hoop diameters depending on the designs to be embroidered but also on personal working preferences.
+I really like embroidering with hoops about 18cm in diameter, which allow me to work on "medium"-sized designs without having to move the hoop too often.
+For small designs and beginners in embroidery, the 12.5cm hoop is a very good choice.

-There are many types of embroidery fabrics from the most affordable to the most expensive!
+There are many types of embroidering toiles, from the most affordable to the most expensive!

-In itself, you can embroider on any type of material but obviously not all are as easy for beginners.
+You can embroider on any type of fabric, but obviously not all are as easy for beginners.

-If you want to start cross-stitching, then go for 5.5 count aida fabric.
-It's the standard fabric that allows you to start easily.
+If you want to get started with cross-stitch, then go for the 5.5 aida toile.
+It’s the standard toile that makes it easy to begin.

-If you want to start classic embroidery, you can opt for percale fabric, but also poplin.
-For my trials and beginnings, I like to use calico fabric, ... yes, the one for my sewing fabrics.
-I find the texture of this fabric easy to use and it gives very nice results when starting out without breaking the budget.
+If you want to start classic embroidery, you can choose percale toile, but also poplin.
+For my tests and beginnings, I like to use calico toile, ... yes, the one for my sewing fabrics.
+I find the texture of this toile easy to use and it gives very nice results when starting out without breaking the bank.

-In the shop, you will find aida fabric (in coupon or by the meter), percale, and calico fabric.
+In the shop, you will find aida toile (in coupon or by the meter), percale, and calico toile.

 4. The thread

-As in sewing, I highly recommend using good embroidery threads directly.
+As in sewing, I highly recommend using good embroidery threads right away.
 They are much more pleasant to use.
-They glide well on the fabric, thread better, and above all do not fuzz or break like poor quality threads.
+They glide well on the toile, thread better, and most importantly, they don’t fuzz or break like low-quality threads.

-The best way to start is to begin with stranded cotton threads.
-These consist of 6 strands and you can choose to embroider with 1, 2, ... up to 6 strands at once depending on the desired effect.
+The best way to start is with stranded cotton threads.
+These consist of 6 strands, and you can choose to embroider with 1, 2, ... up to 6 strands at once depending on the desired effect.

 To start, you can turn to embroidery thread kits/sets.
-They come in basic, pastel, floral colors... depending on the patterns you would like to embroider.
-I find these are good alternatives when you are not yet used to combining colors to create patterns; because the color palettes are designed to give beautiful combinations.
+They come in basic colors, pastels, floral... depending on the patterns you’d like to embroider.
+I find these are good alternatives when you’re not yet used to combining colors to create designs; the color palettes are designed to offer beautiful combinations.

-When you become more experienced, you can move on to other types of threads depending on your desires, such as metallic thread, variegated, silk, wool, pearl... in short, there is plenty of fun to be had in embroidery.
+Once you become more experienced, you can move on to other types of threads depending on your preferences, such as metallic thread, variegated, silk, wool, pearl... in short, there’s plenty of fun to be had with embroidery.

 5. Storage boxes

 Storage is necessary in sewing and embroidery.
 So when I buy a skein, I make sure to "wind" it on a small cardboard holder where I note the thread color number.
-That way, if I run out of thread during embroidery, I am sure to buy the tone I need.
+That way, if I run out of thread during embroidery, I’m sure to buy the exact shade I need.

-On the other hand, storing on cards prevents knots when I use embroidery threads in skeins.
+On the other hand, storing on cards prevents knots from forming when I use embroidery threads in skeins.

-Finally, the cards are easily stored in storage boxes and are easy to transport.
+Finally, the cards are easily stored in storage boxes and are easy to carry.

 6. The scissors

-I use a good pair of small embroidery scissors when making my works.
+I use a good pair of small embroidery scissors when working on my projects.
 Embroidery scissors are small, fine scissors with sharp blades.
-They allow cutting all the small threads so that the work is as "pretty" on the front as on the back; a sign that the embroiderer has taken care of their work.
-They also allow cutting the "length" of thread needed for embroidery.
+They allow you to cut all the small threads so the work looks as "nice" on the front as on the back; a sign that the embroiderer took care of their work.
+They also allow you to cut the "length" of thread needed for embroidery.

-My first scissors (which I still have) are the classic ones with the stork pattern.
-Meanwhile, I received pretty silver engraved scissors as a gift from my mom and I bought a pair in Japan with a rabbit pattern.
-There are many versions.
+My first scissors (which I still have) are the classic ones with a stork pattern.
+In the meantime, I received pretty engraved silver scissors as a gift from my mom, and I bought a pair in Japan with a rabbit pattern.
+There are many versions available.

 7. The needle threader